ibm-cloud-docs/text-to-speech/custom-using.md

 # Using a custom voice model
 {: #customUsing}

 Once you create a custom model and populate it with custom entries, you use it by passing its customization ID (GUID) with the `customization_id` query parameter of the HTTP `GET` or `POST /v1/synthesize` method or the WebSocket `/v1/synthesize` method.
-The service credentials of a model's owner must be used to call a `synthesize` method that uses the custom model.
+When you include a customization ID, you must call a `synthesize` method with credentials for the instance of the service that owns the specified custom model.
 {: shortdesc}

 The first two examples generate a custom pronunciation for `IEEE` that is based on entries from the indicated custom model.
 The custom pronunciation is used instead of the default pronunciation from the service's regular pronunciation rules.